 - Press 2 seven times to enter a capital C.

-After the initial setup and configuration, your terminal is ready for use; however, you may want to make additional advanced configuration changes, for example setting a static IP address, or changing the terminal's password. the following topics provide information on accessing the Bolt+ menu and performing additional tasks
+After the initial setup and configuration, your terminal is ready for use; however, you may want to make additional advanced configuration changes, for example setting a static IP address, or changing the terminal's password. the following topics provide information on accessing the Admin Menu and performing additional tasks

-The Bolt+ Menu provides you access to the Settings, Configuration, Change Menu Password, and Restart Terminal options.
+The Admin Menu provides you access to the Settings, Configuration, Change Menu Password, and Restart Terminal options.

-To access the Bolt+ Menu, do the following:
+To access the Admin Menu, do the following:

 - Press F and enter the default password of CCMerchant using the multi-tap method.

-- Press O (green button) to confirm the password and access the Bolt+ Menu.
+- Press O (green button) to confirm the password and access the Admin Menu.